Germany: Human chain against weapons exports outside Bundestag | DW | 05.12.2020

-Hundreds protested against Germany's rising military spending, forming a human chain that stretched from parliament to Chancellor Angela Merkel's office.
+Hundreds have protested Germany's rising military spending, forming a human chain that stretched from parliament to Chancellor Angela Merkel's office.
 Demonstrators gathered under the slogan "Peace, not armament."

 Peace protesters gathered in Berlin's government district on Saturday as part of nationwide demonstrations calling for disarmament.

-Holding ribbons to aid social distancing, hundreds of people formed a human chain stretching from Chancellor Angela Merkel's office to the Bundestag, which houses the lower house of parliament.
+Holding ribbons to help with physical distancing, hundreds of people formed a human chain stretching from Chancellor Angela Merkel's office to the Bundestag, which houses the lower house of parliament.

 Berlin police said 350 people took part in the protest in the German capital, while organizers said 500 people were there.